3.

 When a Contestant has been knocked down,

-the Referee shall order the Opponent to the
+the Referee shall order the opponent to the

 farthest neutral corner of the ring and pick